eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ## Type System

-I often reach for [trivial-types][t-types].

-CLOS has no competition, e.g. from revived versions of Flavors, and is basically the only OOP system there is in Common Lisp.
+There's not much to say here, except that Common Lisp has a pretty great type system that is not exploited nearly enough.

 <div class="recommendations">
   <div class="consolidation">

 **Consolidation:**

-Not really needed, since there aren't many competing options in the area of type system extensions.
+Not applicable.
+CLOS has no competition, e.g. from revived versions of Flavors, and is basically the only OOP system there is in Common Lisp.

   </div>
   <div class="future">

 **Future Work:**

-A library with lots of useful type specifiers would be nice.
-See [trivial-types][t-types] and [this CDR][interval-types].
+I often reach for [trivial-types][t-types], a library that contains a bunch of simple type specifiers.
+A larger library, e.g. including [this CDR][interval-types], would be good.

   </div>
 </div>